lukkas158/django-react-bootstrap/README.md

-Why this?

-Developers learn new technologies everyday.
-It's easy to forget some commands or way of doing a thing.
-So, this helps to rembember how to do and bootstraps a new feature or project.
+Developers learn new technologies every day.
+It's easy to forget some commands or ways of doing a thing.
+So, this helps to remember how to do and bootstraps a new feature or project.

-There are a plenty of others bootstraping repositories for Django or React, but is not the same thing when you build by yourself.
+There are plenty of others bootstrapping repositories for Django or React, but is not the same thing when you build by yourself.

 It has the most common features used in an application with Django and React:

-Authentication, OAuth, Login/Logout, enviroment variables.
-CRUD, Components, Versioning, Contact Form, Notification, Maintenance Page, Update version, Design Patterns, Dockerfiles, CI/CD, Tests, Styles, Sending emails, Documenting, Commenting, Security, Deploy, Stage, Debugging, Analytics, Perfomance, Internationalization, Realtime, Regexs, Loggging, Pipfiles.
+Authentication, OAuth, Login/Logout, Environment variables.
+CRUD, Components, Versioning, Contact Form, Notification, Maintenance Page, Update version, Design Patterns, Dockerfiles, CI/CD, Tests, Styles, Sending emails, Documenting, Commenting, Security, Deploy, Stage, Debugging, Analytics, Performance, Internationalization, Realtime, Regex, Logging, Pipfiles.